CiderCS3398/Temporary/README.md

 -Zack

-Here is Christian's contribution to the project.
+Here is my changes, done on my laptop.
+-Christian